No place for bullying at Parkfield Community School

 Parkfield School participates in a Birmingham wide initiative - Anti-Bullying week, a project which recognises the link between bullying and achievement, health and well-being.

-Pupils have the opportunity to discuss issues, which may affect them through our SEAL room.
+Pupils have the opportunity to discuss issues, which may affect them, with our Pastoral Team in the Lighthouse.